Crime & Alcoholic Beverage Outlets

 Some states, counties and cities prohibit alcohol sales within a thousand feet of a school, daycare center, park, or other locations frequented by children.
 You should check your local zoning laws to learn if a similar measure would protect your neighborhood from a new alcohol outlet.

 A number of states also place a population based limit on the number of establishments selling alcoholic beverages.
 In California the limit is one per 2500 residents.
 Indiana has three categories of liquor licenses with one each allowed per 1500 residents which could be as many as one license per 500 people.
-A 2014 publication lists 18 states with population based density restrictions.
-However, this publication shows the Indiana limit as one per 3500 people, not the current one per 1500 resident restriction.

 The following sources provide guidance on restricting alcohol outlet density: